Takaharu Tezuka

 Takaharu Tezuka (手塚 貴晴, Tezuka Takaharu) is a Japanese architect.
 In 1994, he and his wife Yui Tezuka founded the Tokyo-based firm Tezuka Architects.
 Projects by Tezuka Architects include the Roof House, Echigo-Matsunoyama Museum of Natural Science, Fuji Kindergarten and Woods of Net.
 Their recent awards include Japan Institute of Architects Prize (2009), Association for Children's Environment Design Award (2011), OECD/CELE 4th Compendium of Exemplary Educational Facilities (2011) and a Global Award for Sustainable Architecture (2017).

 Career

 Born in Tokyo, Japan in 1964, Takaharu Tezuka studied architecture at Musashi Institute of Technology and at the University of Pennsylvania.
-He then went to London where spent four years with the Richard Rogers Partnership.
+He then went to London where he spent four years with the Richard Rogers Partnership.

 In 1994, together with his wife, Yui Tezuka, he established Tezuka Architects in Tokyo.
 The couple's work emphasizes human activity and connectivity as can be seen in their schools, office buildings and hospitals.